idanshahar/K8SCodeComponentsMeetup/README.md

 3. Create a new Pipeline job and select the jenkins file from git
 4. Change kubernetes url to 10.0.0.1

-Go to "Credentials" -> "System" -> "Global credentials"
+Go to "Credentials" -> "System" -> "Global credentials" -> "Add Credentials"

+1. Choose "Global" Scope
-1. Add your Dockerhub credentials
+2. Add your Dockerhub credentials
-2. Insert 'docker-hub-credentials' as the credentialls ID
+3. Insert 'docker-hub-credentials' as the credentialls ID

 Containerize applications using Draft
 -------------------------------------
 ```
+# cd to your app root folder

 draft init #initialize draft

 draft create